Telefonica S.A. (TEF) Shares Down Despite Recent Market Volatility

-The stock price of Telefonica S.A.
-(NYSE: TEF) has plunged by -1.00 when compared to previous closing price of 4.49, but the company has seen a -1.22% decline in its stock price over the last five trading sessions.
+Telefonica S.A.
+(NYSE: TEF) has seen a decline in its stock price by -0.23 in relation to its previous close of 4.43.
+However, the company has experienced a -0.67% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Telefonica S.A.
 (NYSE: TEF) Right Now?